How to adjust the volume of each app individually in Windows 11

-If you have ever felt that certain applications are too loud while others go almost unnoticed on your computer with Windows 11, you are not alone.
-Many users are looking for ways to manage the volume of each program separately to enjoy the most personalized experience possible, whether you're playing, working, listening to music, or watching videos.
-Windows 11 offers a number of hidden tools and settings that allow you to control these aspects, although they are not always as visible as we would like.
+If you've ever felt that certain applications are too loud while others are barely noticeable on your Windows 11 computer , you're not alone.
+Many users look for ways to manage the volume of each program individually to enjoy the most personalized experience possible, whether for gaming, working, listening to music, or watching videos.
+Windows 11 offers a number of hidden tools and settings that allow you to control these aspects, although they aren't always as obvious as we'd like.

-In this article we are going to explain to you, step by step and in great detail, how you can regulate and configure the volume of each application individually on your Windows 11 PC..
-In addition, we will show you alternative solutions using external programs and some Tricks to get the most out of your computer's audio system, with a special emphasis on advanced options and how to get the most out of them.
-Whether you're a basic user or looking for a professional level of customization, you'll find everything you need to know here.
+In this article, we'll explain, step by step and in detail, how to adjust and configure the volume of each application individually on your Windows 11 PC .
+We'll also show you alternative solutions using third-party programs and some tips and tricks to get the most out of your computer's audio system, with a special focus on advanced options and how to use them effectively.
+Whether you're a beginner or looking for professional-level customization, you'll find everything you need to know here.

 What is a sound mixer and why is it so useful?

-The sound mixer is a built-in feature in Windows 11.
-This tool allows you to manage the sound volume of all active applications, as well as choose the output device for both general system sound and individual app sounds.
-With this tool, you can choose whether an application, such as your browser, plays only through the speakers, while the music player plays only through headphones.
-This way, you can avoid interruptions, annoying noises or surprises when playing multimedia content. in different programs at the same time.
+The sound mixer is a built-in feature in Windows 11 that lets you manage the sound volume of all active applications, as well as choose the output device for both system sound and individual apps.
+With this utility, you can decide that one application, for example your browser, plays only through the speakers, while your music player uses headphones.
+This way, you can avoid interruptions, annoying noises, or unexpected sound effects when playing multimedia content in different programs simultaneously.

-The sound mixer is especially useful In situations like having online meetings, listening to music, and receiving notifications at the same time, you can adjust the volume of each source or even mute specific apps based on your needs.
-This makes the Windows 11 experience much more comfortable and tailored to your usage style.
+The sound mixer is especially useful in situations like online meetings, listening to music, and simultaneously receiving notifications, allowing you to adjust the volume of each source or even mute specific applications as needed.
+This makes the Windows 11 experience much more convenient and tailored to your usage style.

 How to Access and Use the Volume Mixer in Windows 11

-Access to the volume mixer has changed slightly compared to previous versions of Windows., but it's still very easy to find.
-There are several ways to reach it and take advantage of all its benefits.
+Accessing the volume mixer has changed slightly compared to previous versions of Windows , but it's still very easy to find.
+There are several ways to get to it and take advantage of all its features.
 Here are the detailed steps:

-The volume mixer window will display all currently playing applications, along with a slider for adjusting their volume individually, as well as the option to mute any of them if desired.
-Each application will have its own volume control and access to change the output device. if your equipment allows it.
+The volume mixer window will display all applications currently playing sound, along with a slider to adjust the volume individually, and the option to mute any of them.
+Each application will have its own volume control and access to change the output device if your computer allows it.

 In some cases, especially if the open window doesn't display all the apps, you may need to first open the app whose volume you want to adjust and play a sound (a video, music, etc.) for it to appear in the mixer.